Home » Recipes » How to Host the Best Clambake Ever

 Although I love to create festive and elaborate tablescapes, I keep mine pretty simple for clambakes I host.

-So instead of working on actual table settings, I focus more on a seasonal centerpiece that I could easily remove from the table to accomodate the trays like this one.
+So instead of working on actual table settings, I focus more on a seasonal centerpiece that I could easily remove from the table to accommodate the trays.
+You can get ideas for easy centerpieces you can make in minutes in my guide or explore some of my favorite seasonal centerpieces.

 Hosting a Christmas Clambake